dgc-network/dgc-wallet/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A powerful, extendable dgc Wallet for WooCommerce system which support payment, partial payment, cashback reward program as well as refund for your WooCommerce store.
+A powerful, extendable dgc Payment for WooCommerce system which support payment, partial payment, cashback reward program as well as refund for your WooCommerce store.

 == Description ==
-> We are pleased to inform you that we have changed the plugin name, dgc_Wallet is now dgcWallet.
+> We are pleased to inform you that we have changed the plugin name, dgc_Payment is now dgcPay.

-dgcWallet allows customers to store their money in a digital wallet.
-The customers can use the wallet money for purchasing products from the store.
-The customers can add money to their wallet using various payment methods set by the admin.
+dgcPay allows customers to store their money in a digital payment.
+The customers can use the payment money for purchasing products from the store.
+The customers can add money to their payment using various payment methods set by the admin.
 The admin can set cashback rules according to cart price or product.
-The customers will receive their cashback amount in their wallet account.
-The admin can process refund to customer wallet.
+The customers will receive their cashback amount in their payment account.
+The admin can process refund to customer payment.

 [youtube https://www.youtube.com/watch?v=Fnpp8qxAWBw]

-= Use case of dgcWallet =
+= Use case of dgcPay =
 With this extension, the customers won't have to fill in the payment details every time.
-They can simply log in and pay for products using the wallet money.
-The customers will also get the advantage for earning cashback using the wallet money.
-The admin can process refund to the customer wallet.
+They can simply log in and pay for products using the payment money.
+The customers will also get the advantage for earning cashback using the payment money.
+The admin can process refund to the customer payment.

-= Features of dgcWallet =
+= Features of dgcPay =
-- Wallet system works just like any other payment method.
+- Payment system works just like any other payment method.
-- Set wallet system payment method title for the front-end.
+- Set payment system payment method title for the front-end.
 - The customers can use various payment methods to add money.
-- The admin can process refund using the wallet money.
+- The admin can process refund using the payment money.
 - Customers will earn cashback according to cart price, product or product category wise.
 - Customers can made partial payment.
 - Set cashback amount calculation using fixed or percent method.
 - From the backend, the admin can view the transaction history.
-- Customers receive notification emails for every wallet transaction.
+- Customers receive notification emails for every payment transaction.
-- The admin can adjust the wallet amount of any customer from the backend.
+- The admin can adjust the payment amount of any customer from the backend.
-- Users can transfer wallet amount to other user.
+- Users can transfer payment amount to other user.
-- Shortcode `dgc-wallet` which will display user wallet page.
+- Shortcode `dgc-payment` which will display user payment page.
 - Built with a REST API
 - Convert WooCommerce coupon into cashback.
 - Support WordPress Multisite Network